hotkit/json-schema/README.md

 * `type` -- type check against the JSON types (`null`, `boolean`, `object`, `array`, `number`, `string` and `integer`).
 * `uniqueItems` -- All values in an array are unique.

 The schema used for testing is <http://json-schema.org/draft-07/schema#>.

-Progress can be seen by looking at the [to do list in the schema test cmake file](./test/stress/CMakeLists.txt).
+### Notes

 For type validation, if the underlying memory type is a `double` then it will only match against `number` even if there is no fractional part to the number.
 The JSON parser will correctly identify integers parsing JSON (and use the `int64_t` memory type for them), so this can only happen when JSON is produced by code that uses a `double`.
 The memory type `int64_t` will match both of the `number` and `integer` validation types.

+The handling of `$id` is particularly nasty.
+Although this implementation passes the test suite there are a large number of edge cases with the interactions between `$ref` and `$id` that are not tested or covered.
+Our recommendation is to avoid use of `$id` except for a full URL at schema root if required.

 ## The JSON Schema Testsuite